ZianeCui/todo-crxs/README.md

-# wheather-crxs
+# weather-crxs
-learn to develop chrome crxs
+learn how to develop chrome crxs